jeaye/blog.jeaye.com/_posts/2017-10-31-clojure-keywords.md

 specs.
 They convey ownership, since they're tied to a valid namespace, they completely avoid the issue of name collision, and they can help explicitly spell out dependencies.
-Though they may feel like extra work, since you will need to treat them as dependencies, I think that willy-nilly access to data is not a good thing and being explicit about ownership is.
+Though they may feel like extra work, since you will need to treat them as dependencies, willy-nilly access to data is not a good thing and being explicit about ownership is.

 #### Example
 ```clojure